-Ultimately, SitaWare Headquarters and Frontline will variously be fitted on all classes of vessel in the RDN, as well as at two shore-based sites.
+Ultimately, SitaWare will be fitted on all classes of vessels in the RDN as well as at two shore-based sites.

 According to Commander Karsten Horn, Branch Chief for Simulation and C4ISR at the RDN’s Warfare Centre, the goal is to produce “a true, valid, situational awareness picture.”

-Speaking at the SitaWare User Forum 2018 in Stockholm, Cdr Horn noted that generating this SA picture is not without difficulty, with a variety of challenges to be overcome, including the wide range of systems, data sources, and standards to be integrated, not to mention the problem of sharing information across different security levels.
+Speaking at the SitaWare User Forum 2018 in Stockholm, Cdr Horn noted that generating this SA picture is not without difficulty, with a variety of challenges to be overcome.
+This includes the wide range of systems, data sources, and standards to be integrated, not to mention the problem of sharing information across different security levels.

-“Navies face challenges in exchanging data in the Joint environment because they often use different systems” explained Stig Meyer, product manager and maritime domain expert at Systematic, “SitaWare is a flexible and agile system that can easily be integrated with a range of other systems and accommodate a variety of protocols and formats.”
+“Navies face challenges in exchanging data in the Joint environment because they often use different systems,” explained Stig Meyer, Product Manager and Maritime Domain Expert at Systematic, “SitaWare Maritime is a flexible and agile system that can easily be integrated with a range of other systems and accommodate a variety of protocols and formats.”

 The SitaWare suite will be used in numerous roles within RDN service, ranging from providing enhanced SA for coastal patrol operations to acting as a staff-level command-and-control (C2) tool on multinational operations.

-The RDN’s Diana-class offshore patrol vessels (OPVs) have been equipped with SitaWare Headquarters installed on laptop computers, and the system is networked with the service’s Joint Operations Centre (JOC) in Karjup.
+The RDN’s Diana-class offshore patrol vessels (OPVs) have been equipped with SitaWare Maritime installed on laptop computers, and the system is networked with the service’s Joint Operations Centre (JOC) in Karup.
 The Diana-class vessels are largely tasked with the surveillance of inshore waters and search and rescue missions, and will be provided with an unclassified SA picture.

 Cdr Horn noted that as these vessels were not built with a C4I installation, the RDN recognised that introducing an information sharing tool onboard would be beneficial.
 The inspiration for this system fit was drawn from the Irish Defence Forces, which employs SitaWare in a similar fashion on OPVs, Cdr Horn said.

-The RDN is also experimenting with a dual fit of SitaWare Headquarters and Frontline on a Thetis-class frigate – the latter installed on rigid-hull inflatable boats (RHIBs) that operate from the Headquarters-equipped ‘mother ship’.
+The RDN is also experimenting with SitaWare Maritime on a Thetis-class frigate – installed on rigid-hull inflatable boats (RHIBs) operating together with the mother ship.

 The Thetis-class is used extensively in Joint Arctic Command’s area of responsibility, where the vessels provide border patrol, fishery protection, and SAR capabilities, among others; Cdr Horn noted the vast area that they must cover – as much as 40,000 km2.
 In addition, Joint Arctic Command utilises a SitaWare server based in Greenland.

-The Frontline fit on the RHIBs will provide them with C2 and SA information when they conduct missions such as vessel boarding, and will facilitate the transfer of information between the RHIB and its ‘mother ship’.
+The SitaWare fit on the RHIBs will provide them with C2 and SA information when they conduct missions such as vessel boarding and will facilitate the transfer of information between the RHIB and its mother ship.

-The RDN’s two largest ship classes – the Absalon-class command and support ship and Iver Huitfeldt-class frigates – both feature SitaWare Headquarters as part of their NATO Secret Wide Area Network (NSWAN) fit, and the solution is for the most part employed to support the provision of a Recognized Maritime Picture, and in mission planning.
-On these vessels the software operates on a NATO SECRET connection.
+The RDN’s two largest ship classes – the Absalon-class command and support ship and Iver Huitfeldt-class frigates – both feature SitaWare Maritime as part of their NATO Secret Wide Area Network (NSWAN) fit, and the solution is for the most part employed to support the provision of a Recognised Maritime Picture, and in mission planning.
+On these vessels, the software operates on a NATO SECRET connection.
 SitaWare is under consideration to replace the aging Maritime Command and Control Information System.

 Indeed, Danish efforts are already underway to bring together the land and maritime operating environments with CWIX exercises used as testbed.
 One aim is to create an information flow between the domains, combining data from multiple sources with different standards, such as MIP, OTH-Gold, and NFFI, among others.
 Cdr Horn pointed to SitaWare’s ability to provide “out-of-the-box support for a number of civilian and military data feeds,” as an important enabler.